Key Takeaway

 Insurance companies benefit from early coordination with workers’ compensation carriers and the Workers’ Compensation Board.
 Rather than rushing to litigation, a measured approach that respects the Board’s expertise often leads to more efficient resolution and clearer precedent for future cases.

 The intersection of workers’ compensation and no-fault insurance law will continue to evolve as work relationships change and new situations arise.
-Healthcare providers and attorneys who understand these principles – and the importance of the Workers’ Compensation Board’s role – will be better positioned to navigate these complex cases successfully.
+Healthcare providers and attorneys who understand these principles – and the importance of the Workers’ Compensation Board’s role – will be better positioned to address these complex cases successfully.

 If you’re dealing with disputed insurance coverage involving workers’ compensation and no-fault benefits, don’t let jurisdictional uncertainties delay your case indefinitely.
 Contact the Law Office of Jason Tenenbaum at 516-750-0595 for experienced guidance through these complex insurance matters.
 Our Long Island legal team serves clients throughout Nassau County, Suffolk County, and the greater New York City area, providing knowledgeable representation in workers’ compensation and no-fault insurance disputes.